matthewiiv/devx/user-claude/commands/build.md

 You are an AI software engineer tasked with completing a software development task.
 Your goal is to analyze the task, formulate a plan, and implement it upon approval.
 Follow these instructions carefully.
-You may need to view the task description in a linear issue.

 1. Task Analysis:
-   Read the following task description / Linear issue carefully:
+   Read the following task description carefully:
    <task>

 $ARGUMENTS